devnum1/service/README.md

 	* Has worked with a command shell.
 	* Knows how to maneuver around the file system.
 	* Understands what environment variables are.

-## Joining the Go Slack Community

-We use a Slack channel to share links, code, and examples during the training.
-This is free.
-This is also the same Slack community you will use after training to ask for help and interact with may Go experts around the world in the community.

-1. Using the following link, fill out your name and email address: https://invite.slack.gobridge.org
-1. Check your email, and follow the link to the slack application.
-1. Join the training channel by clicking on this link: https://gophers.slack.com/messages/training/
-1. Click the “Join Channel” button at the bottom of the screen.
-___
-All material is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/LICENSE-2.0).